Search for the Higgs boson: Large Hadron Collider

 At the end of December 2011, it was therefore widely expected that the LHC would provide sufficient data to either exclude or confirm the existence of the Standard Model Higgs boson by the end of 2012, when their 2012 collision data (at energies of 8 TeV) had been examined.

 Updates from the two LHC teams continued during the first part of 2012, with the tentative December 2011 data largely being confirmed and developed further.
 Updates were also available from the team analysing the final data from the Tevatron.
 All of these continued to highlight and narrow down the 125 GeV region as showing interesting features.

 On 2 July 2012, the ATLAS collaboration published additional analyses of their 2011 data, excluding boson mass ranges of 111.4 GeV to 116.6 GeV, 119.4 GeV to 122.1 GeV, and 129.2 GeV to 541 GeV.
 They observed an excess of events corresponding to the Higgs boson mass hypotheses around 126 GeV with a local significance of 2.9 sigma.
 On the same date, the DØ and CDF collaborations announced further analysis that increased their confidence.
-The significance of the excesses at energies between 115–140 GeV was now quantified as 2.9 standard deviations, corresponding to a 1 in 550 probability of being due to a statistical fluctuation.
+The significance of the excesses at energies between 115 and 140 GeV was now quantified as 2.9 standard deviations, corresponding to a 1 in 550 probability of being due to a statistical fluctuation.
 However, this still fell short of the 5 sigma confidence, therefore the results of the LHC experiments were necessary to establish a discovery.
 They excluded Higgs mass ranges at 100–103 and 147–180 GeV.